hendrymudarkt/assignment2-fiber/README.md

 # Rest API in Golang

-This is the Rest API source code on Go with Fiber
+This is the Rest API source code on Go programming language

 Assignment 2 Hendri Muda (149368582101-334)